chinnu0209/Ecofact/README.md

 In order that we need a private runner that executes our workloads.

 # Basic Raspberry Pi setup
+Install a GitLab Runner on Your Raspberry Pi 4 B model by following the instructions provided by GitLab.
+This will involve downloading and installing the GitLab Runner binary.
+In step 1, connect the PI with the SSH.
+In step 2, install the Git and Docker.
+Before the step 2 make sure update all the existing dependenies on the Operating System.
+    # Bash
+    ```bash
+    sudo apt-get update && sudo apt-get upgrade
+    ```

 ## Argo CD Installation